sakibpro58/email-scraper/README.md

 Does not work in some modern websites.

 ## Support
-Show your ❤️ and support by giving a ⭐ on <a href="https://github.com/arifszn/email-scraper">Github</a>.
+Show your ❤️ and support by giving a ⭐.

 ## License
 <p>MIT Licensed.</p>